vagrant-landrush/landrush/README.md

 For your convenience, any subdomain of a DNS entry known to landrush will resolve to the same IP address as the entry.
 For example: given `myhost.vagrant.dev -> 1.2.3.4`, both `foo.myhost.vagrant.dev` and `bar.myhost.vagrant.dev` will also resolve to `1.2.3.4`.

-If you would like to configure your guests to be accessible from the host as subdomains of something other than `vagrant.dev` (the default), you can use the `config.landrush.tld` option in your Vagrantfile like so:
+If you would like to configure your guests to be accessible from the host as subdomains of something other than the default `vagrant.dev`, you can use the `config.landrush.tld` option in your Vagrantfile like so:

     config.landrush.tld = 'vm'